Cognitive rehabilitation exercises are a great way to improve and preserve cognitive function after TBI.

 For example, brush your hair with your left hand instead of your right hand one day a week.

-This not only engages a different side of your brain, it also stimulates your neurons to fire in a new way, which strengthens brain function.
+This not only engages a different side of your brain, it also stimulates your neurons to fire in a new way, which strengthens cognitive function.

 6. Sit Outside and Journal